 With this common model, you pay a set amount of money per month for various services.
 Agencies arrive at this monthly price through a few different methods, including:

-- Hourly retainer: According to HubSpot, With this type of retainer, you pay for a set number of service hours per month.
+- Hourly retainer: With this type of retainer, you pay for a set number of service hours per month.

-- Deliverable-based retainer: According to HubSpot, with this type of retainer, you pay for a certain number of deliverables per month.
+- Deliverable-based retainer: With this type of retainer, you pay for a certain number of deliverables per month.

-- Points-based retainer: According to CallRail, this type of retainer requires clients to pay for a certain number of points per month, rather than hours, and each service is worth a certain number of points.
+- Points-based retainer: This type of retainer requires clients to pay for a certain number of points per month, rather than hours, and each service is worth a certain number of points.

-While retainer-based fees are still used (and were once popular), they have been falling out of fashion in favor of using a mix of different models or relying on project-based fees, according to HubSpot’s 2018 marketing agency growth report.
+While retainer-based fees are still used (and were once popular), as of 2018, it was falling out of fashion in favor of using a mix of different models or relying on project-based fees, according to HubSpot’s marketing agency growth report.

 This may be because, as HubSpot notes, the retainer model is risky for agencies, and not very flexible if clients want to change their minds and add on a service.